Fast rise through the ranks of ethics research

 From 2013 until 2016, he was co-editor of the International Journal for Public Administration, and he has published extensively in leading international journals.

-His research contributes to Victoria’s ‘Advancing better government’ area of academic distinctiveness.
+His research contributes to the University’s ‘Advancing better government’ area of academic distinctiveness.

 Associate Professor Macaulay also has a parallel research career in arts marketing and spent seven years as a judge in Teesside.